Last Updated on May 29, 2023 by Editor

 Ask for one of the rooms at the Inn at Stonington facing bucolic Stonington Harbor.
 Accommodations are both refined and warm – Frette linens, walls in soothing yellows, blues and creams, dark spindly four-poster beds and private balconies on harbor-front rooms.

-Multiple rooms with balconies overlook the lawn and marina at this shoreside inn.
+Multiple rooms with balconies overlook the lawn and marina at the shoreside Inn At Harbor Hill Marina.
 At sunset on temperate nights, guest take wine to the Adirondack chairs facing the boats and water, or tote a picnic supper to the Gazebo– an idyllic scene.

 Connecticut’s Most Romantic Shoreline Town Hotels